AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

    * **[!UICONTROL Position]**: Specifies the location of the text box on the canvas.

    * **[!UICONTROL Padding]**: Adds margins or crops the layer rectangle.
 Specify the number of pixels that you want to add or remove for Left, Top, Bottom, and Right.
-Enter positive numbers if you want to add a margin or negative numbers to crop.
+Enter positive numbers if you want to add a margin or negative numbers to the crop.

 ### View and edit text source code {#view-and-edit-text-source-code}

-The information provided in Source tab of the Text Editor is for your reference.
+The information provided in the Source tab of the Text Editor is for your reference.
 Edit the text only if you are familiar with editing source code.

 1. In the Layers list, double-click the name of the text box with text you want to edit.
 The Text Editor opens.
 1. In the Text Editor, to reveal the source code for the text, select the **[!UICONTROL Source]** tab in the Text Editor.